House votes to hold Trump ally Steve Bannon in contempt

 Even if the Justice Department does decide to prosecute, the case could take years to play out — potentially pushing past the 2022 election when Republicans could win control of the House and end the investigation.

-There’s still considerable uncertainty about whether the department will pursue the charges, despite Democratic demands for action.
+There’s still considerable uncertainty about whether the department will prosecute, despite Democratic demands for action.
 It’s a decision that will determine not only the effectiveness of the House investigation but also the strength of Congress’ power to call witnesses and demand information.

 While the department has historically been reluctant to use its prosecution power against witnesses found in contempt of Congress, the circumstances are exceptional as lawmakers investigate the worst attack on the U.S. Capitol in two centuries.